btcpayserver/btcpayserver-doc/Altcoins.md

 # Altcoins

 Bitcoin is the only focus of the project and its core developers.
-However, opt in integrations are present for several altcoins:
+However, opt-in integrations are available for several altcoins:

 - BGold (BTG) (also known as Bitcoin Gold)
 - BPlus (XBC) (also known as Bitcoin Plus)